 Johnson & Johnson Vision Care UK

-Not many people know that children with learning disabilities are 28 times more likely to have a problem with their eyes than children without learning disabilities.
-It is a significant issue that SeeAbility seeks to raise awareness of, and so we were delighted when the Johnson & Johnson Vision Care Institute, which is dedicated to promoting learning, debate, and best practice standards invited us to share our learning with their Eye Care Professionals.
+Not many people know that adults with learning disabilities are 10 times more likely to have a serious sight problem, and in children it’s up to 28 times more likely.
+It is a significant issue that we are always trying to raise awareness of, and so we were delighted when the Johnson & Johnson Vision Care Institute, which is dedicated to promoting learning, debate, and best practice standards, invited us to share our learnings with their Eye Care Professionals.

 Together, we share a vision of making eye care accessible for all and look forward to further collaboration in 2020.

-Services in Seaford, Honiton, Wellington, Ashtead, Horley, Tadley, Filton, Meadowmead and Maidstone have used the support from the community fund towards PPE, cleaning and the wellbeing helpline which has been set up following Covid19.
+SeeAbility homes in Seaford, Honiton, Wellington, Ashtead, Horley, Tadley, Filton, Meadowmead and Maidstone have used the support from the community fund towards PPE, cleaning and the wellbeing helpline which was set up in response to Covid-19.

-Tesco’s cash boost for SeeAbility has provided much needed relief for the services experiencing a surge in spending for deep cleaning and PPE.
-The retail giants’ commitment to support local communities has been celebrated across the services receiving the grant.
+Tesco’s cash boost for SeeAbility has provided much needed relief for our homes as they experienced a surge in spending for deep cleaning and PPE.
+The retail giants’ commitment to support local communities has been celebrated across the homes receiving the grant.

 We’ve teamed up with Vision For Life, Essilor’s social impact programme, to reach thousands of people with learning disabilities, as well as eye care professionals, through our Every Day in Focus eye care programme.